maaclin/DevOps/2. BASH/README.md

 ### 2️⃣ File Operations – `2_file.sh`

 **Assignment:**
-Write a script that creates a directory, navigates into it, creates a file inside it, writes some text to the file, and then displays the contents of the file.
+Write a script that creates a directory, navigates into it, creates a file inside it, writes some text to the file and then displays the contents of the file.

 How to use:

-bash 2_file.sh
+``2_file.sh``

 <img width="356" alt="Screenshot 2025-06-29 at 02 12 28" src="https://github.com/user-attachments/assets/f152800f-0a23-46b0-9062-6efcf04d11b0" />